 TAFJ operations

-TAFJ Log File Locations: Where to Look When Something Goes Wrong
+TAFJ Log Files: Where to Look When Something Goes Wrong

 In TAFC, there was one log worth checking.
 In TAFJ, there are six — maintained by different parts of the stack, stored in different directories, and none of them alone tells you what happened.
 The order you check them in matters as much as what you find.